dsshim0125/s2p/rebuttal.md

 S2P is not an RL algorithm, rather it is an image synthesis model.
 Additional training images for offline RL are generated from S2P and any image-based offline RL algorithms can take advantage of S2P.
 During all the experiments, we use the same baseline architecture which means that the encoders are all the same across the offline RL algorithms (IQL, CQL, SLAC-off).
 Therefore, it is a fair evaluation when we compare offline RL results.

 ## Q8.
 Why introducing more generated image data cannot bring distinct performance improvement as shown in Table 1?
 Pardon.
-If your question means that the score in baseline +S2P (right column of each baseline offline RL algorithm in Table 1) and scores in parenthesis are not that distinct, and you understand that the scores in parenthesis are obtained by augmenting more S2P outputs, we are sorry for misleading your understanding.
+If your question means that the scores in baseline +S2P (right column of each baseline offline RL algorithm in Table 1) and scores in parenthesis are not that distinct, and you understand that the scores in parenthesis are obtained by augmenting more S2P outputs, we are sorry for misleading your understanding.

 Specifically, the left column of each baseline(ex: IQL, CQL, SLAC-off) in Table 1 is the trained results with the 50k dataset, and the right column (ex: IQL+S2P, CQL+S2P, SLAC-off+S2P) is the trained results with the original 50k + generated 50k dataset by S2P (totally 100k).
 And, as we mentioned in our work, the scores in the parenthesis are the trained results with the 100k ground truth dataset (it does not contain generated data by S2P, and is just additionally collected for reference to match the same amount).
 The data augmentation techniques’ contribution is that we can get the comparable or even better performance amount of the 100k dataset despite only having the smaller size dataset (50k in this case).
 Thus, it could be considered fair when we address the data augmentation problems.